aar10n/clc/README.md

 results that can be used in your calculations with the reference syntax: `$0`, `$1`, etc.

+While this can be used as a simple shell calculator, it was originally written to be used with the popular macOS productivity tool [Alfred](https://www.alfredapp.com/).
+As such, support for Alfred has been built-in to the calculator itself, and the provided Makefile can be used to build the Alfred workflow.

 ## Options

 By default, expressions are read from stdin but you may also supply the them in a file with the `-f` option, or on the command line using the `-e` option.